GHDDI-AILab/Targeting2019-nCoV/docs/research_progress.md

 * The 2019-nCoV is revealed to be a new type of bat coronavirus and is genetically distant from the human SARS coronavirus.
 Its spike protein only binds weakly to the ACE2 receptor on human cells.

-"New Crystal Structure of 2019-nCoV 3CL Protein"

-* This [article](https://mp.weixin.qq.com/s/RcOtYOnk5xRpyf5KH01dnQ) shows a recent crystal structure related to the 2019-nCoV from ShanghaiTech University.
-This structure is available on PDB as 6LU7.

 ### 2016